TULiberalArts/Psychology/pages/next-stops.md

 description: >-
 published: true
 ---
+A Temple University psychology degree can take you to a great internship and a rewarding career.
+Get to know some of your [notable alumni](#notable-alumni)—one day you might just join them!
+So [make your declaration](#make-your-declaration), review our [application deadlines](#deadlines) and learn how to [apply](#make-your-declaration)!

 ## Where Can a Degree in Psychology Take You?
 ![Your Career]({{site.baseurl}}/media/resized Your Career sign.png){:.img-left}
 Getting your psychology education is about more than getting your psychology degree.
 It’s about preparing for your future.
 Because the knowledge and skills you’ll learn as an undergraduate Psychology major (e.g., critical thinking, human behavior) are crucial to many disciplines, you’ll find yourself with a multitude of career and graduate study opportunities upon graduation.
 Psychology majors are often employed in management positions, real estate, sales, marketing, social services and labor relations.
 Many psychology majors also go on to graduate study in psychology or other fields, including law, medicine and business school.